mics-jusuE404/Rscripts/README.md

 # R_Bioinformatics

-This repository contains R-Scripts for common (and repetitive) bioinformatic tasks
+Collection of R scripts for bioinformatic things.